TianyouDai/LeetcodeQuestion/README.md

 # LeetcoedQuestionEasy
-A goal of finishing 55 Leet Code Questions at an easy level by September 2019.
+A goal of finishing 50 Leet Code Questions at an easy level by November 2019.